coesmetic/coesmetic/README.md

 - 👋 Hi, I’m @coesmetic
 - 👀 I’m interested in ...
 Cycling and Swimming
 - 🌱 I’m currently learning ...
-Java
+HTML, CSS, and JavaScript
 - 💞️ I’m looking to collaborate on ...
-IDK
+None
-- 📫 How to reach me ...
+- 📫 How to reach me ... genevincent@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Random